jhpyle/docassemble/_docs/docker.md

 used in the multi-server arrangement to consolidate log files from multiple machines.)

+[NGINX] is used by default, but it is possible (mostly for backwards compatibility reasons) to run Apache instead of [NGINX].
+For this reason, there is a service called `apache2`, which is defined in the configuration but does not run unless `DAWEBSERVER` is set to `apache`.

 Finally, there is a service called `initialize`, which runs automatically when [Supervisor] starts.
 This is a shell script that initializes the server and starts the other services in the correct order.

+# <a name="nointernet"></a>Running without an internet connection

+If you wish to run **docassemble** without a connection to the internet, it should work.
+Some features will be unavailable, of course, such as features that interact with [GitHub] and [Google Cloud].

+If the server will not have access to the internet, you may wish to set `DAALLOWUPDATES` to `false` so that **docassemble** will not try to run `apt-get -q -y update` during the initialization process.
+However, even if you don't change `DAALLOWUPDATES`, the **docassemble** container should still start properly, because if `apt-get` cannot find a server it will fail and move on.

 # <a name="troubleshooting"></a>Troubleshooting